zeixcom/ui-element/docs-src/pages/components.md

 The `first()` function expects the matched element to be present at connection time.
 If not, it will silently ignore the call.

 On the other hand, the `all()` function creates a dynamic array of elements that will be updated whenever the matching elements are added or removed from the component's DOM branch.
-Le Truc will apply the given setup functions to added elements and run the cleanup functions on removed elements.
+El Truco will apply the given setup functions to added elements and run the cleanup functions on removed elements.

 <card-callout class="tip">